marissav06/con2020/README.md

 This repository contains IDL and MATLAB code for the Connerney et al. (2020) Jupiter current sheet model.
 This is part of a community code project: [Magnetospheres of the Outer Planets Group Community Code](https://lasp.colorado.edu/home/mop/missions/juno/community-code).
 For Python versions, please see the [stand alone code](https://github.com/gabbyprovan/con2020/), or the [JupiterMag](https://github.com/mattkjames7/JupiterMag) package.

-**Citation doi**: <a href="https://doi.org/10.5281/zenodo.6981615">10.5281/zenodo.6981615</a> (for all releases)

-Each version release also has its own DOI, click the link above to get to the DOI of specific versions.
+**Citation DOI**: <a href="https://doi.org/10.5281/zenodo.6981615">10.5281/zenodo.6981615</a> (for all releases) Each version release also has its own DOI, click the link above to get to the DOI of specific versions.

-A PDF documentation file ([con2020_final_code_documentation_sept13_2021.pdf](https://raw.githubusercontent.com/marissav06/con2020/main/con2020_final_code_documentation_sept13_2021.pdf)) is available in this repository.
-It describes the Connerney current sheet model and general code development (equations used, numerical integration assumptions, accuracy testing, etc.).
-Details specific to the IDL code are provided in this readme file.
+**Journal Paper DOI**: https://doi.org/10.1007/s11214-023-00961-3 (PDF via DOI, or https://rdcu.be/c5I71, see Journal Publication.)

 This code provides <b>only the magnetic field due to the current sheet</b>.
 For the full magnetospheric field one should include a model for Jupiter's internal magnetic field, such as VIP4 or JRM09.
 You can find IDL code for the JRM09 internal field model here: https://github.com/marissav06/jovian_jrm09_internal

-These codes were developed by Fran Bagenal, Marty Brennan, Matt James, Gabby Provan, Marissa Vogt, and Rob Wilson, with thanks to Jack Connerney and Masafumi Imai.
-They are intended for use by the Juno science team and other members of the planetary magnetospheres community.
-Our contact information is in the documentation PDF file.
+These codes were developed by Fran Bagenal, Marty Brennan, Matt James, Gabby Provan, Marissa Vogt, and Rob Wilson, with thanks to Jack Connerney, Masafumi Imai, and Stan Cowley.
+The codes are intended for use by the Juno science team and other members of the planetary magnetospheres community.
+Questions, corrections, or other comments can be shared with the authors by emailing mvogt@bu.edu.

 These codes uses a right-handed System III (1965) (SYSIII) co-ordinate system (Cartesian or Spherical), and assumes that 1 jovian radius (R<sub>J</sub>) = 71,492 km.